StorjOld/heartbeat/README.md

 sigma ?= alpha * mu + sum(v_i * f_k(i))
 ```

 Please see the paper or the code for more details.
 This scheme as described above obviously requires 2x storage on the server since the file tags are the same size as the file.
 However, it is possible to reduce the storage requirement significantly at the cost of increasing the communication by a small amount, which the implementation currently does.
 By default it reduces the extra storage requirement by 10 times, so that the storage requirement is 1.1x.
-The advantage of this scheme is that it is stateless, avoiding the issue of maintaining a state for each file as above.
+The advantage of this scheme is that it is stateless, avoiding the issue of maintaining a state for each file as above, and also there is no limit to the number of challenges that can be issued.

 ##### PySwPriv